This Cornbread Sausage Stuffing is the only recipe you ever need!

 Instructions

-• Stir in 2 ½ cups chicken broth until evenly coated.
-Whisk eggs in small bowl until frothy then whisk in 1 cup chicken broth.
+- Stir in 2 ½ cups chicken broth until evenly coated.
+Whisk eggs in a small bowl until frothy, then whisk in 1 cup chicken broth.
 Pour over stuffing and gently mix until evenly combined.
-Optional – If you like a super moist stuffing add an additional 1/2-1 cup broth to stuffing.
+Optional: If you like a super moist stuffing, add an additional 1/2-1 cup broth to the stuffing.

-• Cover with foil and bake at 350 degrees F for 40 minutes.
-Remove foil and bake an additional 10 minutes.
+- Transfer the stuffing to a 9×13 baking dish.
+Cover with foil and bake at 350 degrees F for 40 minutes.
+Remove the foil and bake for an additional 10 minutes.
 For a less moist stuffing, simply bake longer.

 Notes